 Step #1: Calculate the Gross Annual Rental Income (GARI)

-Simply termed the gross rental income (GRI), this is the total rent you receive from your tenants in a year.
+The gross rental income (GRI) is the total rent you receive from your tenants in a year.

 For example, if you own a rental property that generates £1,000 per month, the gross rental income for the year would be £12,000.